FaizanAnwar01/FaizanAnwar01/README.md

 - 👀 I’m interested in open-source contributions for Data Structures and Algorithms, resolving security code issues, bug bounties, and penetration testing.
 - 🌱 I’m currently a university student working on Data Structures and Algorithms along with penetration testing.
 - 💞️ I’m looking to collaborate on DSA projects and tackling security vulnerabilities in code.
-- 📫 How to reach me: Email me at [your email address here].
+- 📫 How to reach me: Email me at faizananwar1094@gmail.com.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I’m a very social person and actively manage multiple university societies, including MLSA and GDSC.